OCA/OpenUpgrade/docsource/040_run_migration.rst

 At this stage, if some of your modules don't have yet migration scripts, you might need to add them yourself.
-Read more about the development of migrations scripts in :doc:`development`
+Read more about the development of migrations scripts in :doc:`080_migration_script_development`